kthomas3335/Objects-vs-Classes/README.md

 Class: A class defines the properties and methods but does not allocate memory for them.
 Object: An object is an instance of a class, and it occupies memory.
 It contains specific values for the attributes defined by the class.

+Here is another way to think about it.
+Imagine you're building with Legos.
+Before you build anything, you have a plan or instruction booklet.
+This plan tells you what pieces you need and how to put them together.
+In programming, this plan is called a class.
+A class is like a set of instructions that tells the computer what something should look like and what it can do.

+For example, think of a Car class.
+This class says every car has certain things like a brand (Toyota, Honda), a model (Camry, Civic), and a year (2020, 2018).
+It also says that every car can do things like "drive" or "stop."
+But remember, the class is just a plan—no real car yet!

+Now, when you actually build a car with your Legos, you're making an object.
+The object is a real thing you can see and touch, while the class is just the instructions.
+In programming, when you make an object, you're creating a real car based on the class plan.

+You can make lots of objects (cars) from the same class (instructions).
+Maybe you build a red car first (that’s one object), and then a blue car (that’s another object).
+Each car is different, but both were built using the same instructions.
+This is how objects and classes work together in Java.

+So, a class is like the idea or plan, and an object is the real thing made from that plan.
+You can make many objects from one class, and they can all have different details, but they follow the same rules.

 Example code:
 ```java
 // Define a class called "Car"